melkamu372/StegHub-DevOps-Cloud-Engineering/Project-15-aws-cloud-solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology/Aws-Cloud-Solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology.md

 4. Register Nginx Instances as targets
 5. Ensure that health check passes for the target group

-## Configure Autoscaling For Nginx

-1. Select the right launch template
-2. Select the VPC
-3. Select both public subnets
-4. Enable Application Load Balancer for the AutoScalingGroup (ASG)
-5. Select the target group you created before
-6. Ensure that you have health checks for both EC2 and ALB
-7. The desired capacity is 2
-8. Minimum capacity is 2
-9. Maximum capacity is 4
-10. Set scale out if CPU utilization reaches 90%

 ## Set Up Compute Resources for Bastion
 Provision the EC2 Instances for Bastion